 Here are our finds, in order of preference – favourites first.
 What works for you?
 Let us know by leaving a comment below.

-This is our absolute favourite…despite its being useless for backpackers and very expensive.
+A thing of beauty…despite its being useless for backpackers and very expensive.
 La Sansone make stainless steel containers for water, honey and olive oil.
 No plastic, no nasty tastes, and what a gorgeous object.
 No wonder it’s called The Jewel.

 The five-litre is probably the optimum for campervanners because it’s liftable (10 litres would be better for longer trips but a bit hefty for some people to carry).
 Simple screw-in lid with a release valve, a positive tap and shiny gorgeousness.
 Price…well, you’ll get change from £60.